Its-a-Trap/Frontend-iOS/readme.txt

 Getting Started
 ---------------
-The app should build straight from the project, EXCEPT if it cannot find the GooglePlus files.
-To fix this problem, simply remove the references under Frameworks in the left most panel, and then drag and drop the files in the GoogleSDK folder (My-Face-iOS/It's A Trap/GoogleSDK) into the project and re-build the project.
+The app should build straight from the project, EXCEPT if it cannot find the GoogleMaps files.
+To fix this problem, simply remove the references under Frameworks in the left most panel, and then drag and drop GoogleMaps Framework (My-Face-iOS/It's A Trap) as well as the GoogleMaps
+Bundle (GoogleMapsFramework/Resources) into the project and re-build the project.
 Then log-in with Facebook and continue.